Assisted Living in Los Angeles

 California Licensing for Assisted Living Los Angeles

-The 170 Assisted Living Los Angeles Facilities are licensed, inspected and regulated by California’s Department of Health Services.
+The 180 Assisted Living Los Angeles Facilities are licensed, inspected and regulated by California’s Department of Social Services, Community Care Licensing Division.
 Their responsibilities are to have the administrators currently licensed, inspect the Assisted Living Los Angeles facility before it opens, ensure the Assisted Living facility is operating up to standards and the community residents are receiving good care.

 10 Signs that it’s Time for Assisted Living in Los Angeles